How to Get a Job Teaching Business English

 Step 2: Refine your TEFL/TESOL resume

-When it comes to how to get a job teaching Business English, once you’ve already got the right TEFL/TESOL certification under your belt, you’ll have to craft or tailor your TEFL resume for a teaching Business English job.
+When it comes to applying for teaching Business English jobs, once you’ve already got the right TEFL/TESOL certification under your belt, you’ll have to craft or tailor your TEFL resume.
 Aside from highlighting the courses that you’ve taken, make sure to include any business experience you’ve had.
+With Business English, applying for a job means you plan to work with adult professionals, and highlighting relevant business experience will set you apart from other applicants.
 Have you worked for a company in the past?
 Have you given training to professionals in your former jobs?
 Make sure to mention this on your resume!

 For instance, Cheryl, from Jamaica, saw her background in the corporate world as an edge when she became a Business English teacher.
 “I am a certified TEFL instructor, and I have a background in business, and I have more than 20 years of experience in the corporate world.
 I’ve worked in four different industries, including airline, pharmaceutical, and food distribution,” she shared.